sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 - **Visibility and Monitoring**: Centralized visibility enables quicker issue detection and resolution, improving system reliability.
 - **Faster Time to Market**: Simplifies service integration and flow creation, speeding up adaptation and reducing the time to market.

-## How to solve the problem of the lack of isolation

-The saga transaction model adheres to ACD (Atomicity, Consistency, Durability) principles but lacks isolation, leading to potential anomalies that can cause issues in applications.
-Developers must implement strategies to either prevent these anomalies or reduce their impact on the business.
-The key countermeasures usually used are:

-- **Semantic lock**: involves setting a flag on a record during a compensatable transaction to indicate that the record is not yet finalized and could change.
-This flag can act as a lock, preventing other transactions from accessing the record, or as a warning, advising other transactions to proceed with caution.
-The flag is cleared when the saga completes successfully (via a retriable transaction) or when it rolls back (via a compensating transaction).

-- **Commutative updates**: Design updates to be executable in any order.
-They must be commutative.

-- **Pessimistic view**: Reorder saga steps to minimize business risk.
-It addresses the lack of isolation by reordering the steps of a saga to reduce business risks associated with dirty reads.
-By strategically adjusting the sequence of transactions, this approach ensures that more critical operations occur in a way that minimizes the potential impact of inconsistent data, thereby reducing the likelihood of errors caused by concurrent transactions.

-- **Reread value**: Prevent dirty writes by verifying data before overwriting it.
-If the record has been modified, the saga aborts and may restart.
-This approach is a form of the Optimistic Offline Lock pattern.
-By checking for changes before committing an update, this countermeasure ensures that the saga operates on consistent data, reducing the risk of conflicts or overwriting updates made by other processes.

-- **Version file**: Record updates to allow reordering.
-Th is countermeasure addresses the issue of out-of-order operations by recording each operation performed on a record.
-This log allows the system to reorder operations to ensure they are applied in the correct sequence.
-By maintaining a record of operations, the system can handle concurrent requests more effectively.
-This approach effectively transforms noncommutative operations into commutative ones, ensuring consistency even when transactions are processed out of order.

-- **By value**: Use the business risk of each request to dynamically select a concurrency mechanism.
-It involves selecting concurrency mechanisms based on the business risk associated with each request.
-For low-risk requests, such as those involving minor operations, sagas with appropriate countermeasures can be used.
-For high-risk requests, like those involving substantial financial transactions, distributed transactions are employed to ensure higher levels of consistency and reliability.
-This approach allows applications to balance business risk, availability, and scalability dynamically.